 After high school it was off to the big city, where Rachael attended NYU Tisch School of the Arts - the school of her dreams.
 She was accepted into the Cap21 Conservatory Musical Theatre training program, which allowed her to train with top notch faculty in the world's best city for musical theatre.
 Rachael was able to grow so much in those four years as an artist and as an individual, and feels so blessed to have had the opportunity to do so.

-Since graduating from NYU, Rachael has worked at many regional theaters including Paper Mill Playhouse, Merry-Go-Round Playhouse (now The Rev), Florida Studio Theatre, Argyle Theatre, and St. Petersburg Opera.
+Since graduating from NYU, Rachael has worked at many regional theaters including Paper Mill Playhouse, Riverside Theatre, Merry-Go-Round Playhouse (now The Rev), Florida Studio Theatre, Argyle Theatre, and St. Petersburg Opera.
 She has worked on new material in New York City, debuted Off-Broadway, made a guest-spot in a feature length film, and toured across the country and across South Korea.
 She has loved all of the experiences and people she has met on the journey and can't wait to see what else God has in store!

 In 2020, during quarantine and after completing The Artist's Way, Rachael decided to embark on a new creative journey - her own personal lifestyle blog.
 She looks forward to using her experiences, both the epic and the mundane, to hopefully help and inspire others.